ecmwf/anemoi-datasets/docs/using/methods.rst

  Methods and attributes
 ########################

+The following methods and attributes are available for the objects returned by ``open_dataset``.

 .. warning::

-   Page in progress.

-The following methods and attributes are available for the objects returned by ``open_dataset``:
+   All methods and attributes will take into account any subsetting, selecting or combining used to construct the final dataset with the exception of ``statistics`` which will return the values of the first dataset encountered.
+See :ref:`statistics` for more details.

 *********
  Methods